-(Terence and Jeremy teach in University of San Francisco's MS in Data Science program.
+(Terence is a tech lead at Google and ex-Professor of computer/data science; both he and Jeremy teach in University of San Francisco's MS in Data Science program.
 You might know Terence as the creator of the ANTLR parser generator.
 For more material, see Jeremy's fast.ai courses.
 Kerem and Christopher are current MS Data Science students.)

 Update October 20, 2018 to show better feature importance plot and a new feature dependence heatmap.
 Updated all plots and section Dealing with collinear features.
 See new section Breast cancer data set multi-collinearities.

 Updated April 19, 2018 to include new rfpimp package features to handle collinear dataframe columns in Dealing with collinear features section.